udaysatyakumar/networksecurity/README.md

 newgrp docker

-This was the updated deployment changes
+This was the updated deployment changes and it works fine